section-engineering-education/engineering-education/content/articles/write-a-rust-graphql-server-with-mongodb-juniper-and-actix-web/index.md

 ![getting_todos_mongodb_response](getting-todos-mongodb-response.png)

 ### Conclusion
 APIs power many world applications.
 These APIs must have the capacity to deliver data of all shapes, capabilities, and sizes.

-Exposing APIs with GraphQL enables clients to access this data in different formats and only request the data they data.
-This allows them to access the API data fast and flexibly.
+Exposing APIs with GraphQL enables clients to access this data in different formats and only request the information they need, allowing them to access the API data fast and flexibly.

-I hope you found this Rust MongoDB GraphQL API helpful!
 Check the code used in this tutorial on [GitHub](https://github.com/Catemacharia/Rust-GraphQL-Server-With-MongoDB-Juniper-and-Actix-Web).